Code of Ethics of the IPSJ

 - We shall meet the demands of all persons affected by the development and operation of information systems and give due consideration to preserving their dignity.

 - We shall, in interconnecting different information systems, acknowledge the existence of information systems with differing management policies, and give due consideration to such interconnection not causing harm to any and all individuals.

 - We shall prepare rules for the proper and appropriate exploitation of resources with respect to the development and operation of information systems, and assume the responsibility of implementing such rules.

 - We shall provide opportunities to other members of organizations to which we belong to be educated in the principles, limitations and risks of information technologies.

 This Code of Ethics will not necessarily be applicable to all situations a member would face, and it may conflict with other codes of ethics governing different areas of research, or it may be unclear which provision(s) hereof should govern in a given situation (including the case where certain provisions hereof conflict with each other with respect to a specific conduct).
-Therefore, it is the responsibility of each member himself or herself to make a determination as to the selection, prioritizing, etc., of the provision(s) hereof which should govern in a specific situation.
+Therefore, it is the responsibility of each member him or herself to make a determination as to the selection, prioritizing, etc. of the provision(s) hereof which should govern in a specific situation.

 - This Code of Ethics shall come into effect on 20 May, 1996.

 - The revision of the Code of Ethics will be decided through resolutions of the Committee of ethics and the Board of Directors.